-TORRANCE, Calif. - Virco Mfg.
-Corporation /quotes/zigman/79764/quotes/nls/virc VIRC -4.74% today announced fourth quarter and year-end results in the following letter to stockholders from Robert A. Virtue, President and CEO:
+TORRANCE, CA - Virco Mfg.
+Corporation (Nasdaq:VIRC) today announced fourth quarter and year-end results in the following letter to stockholders from Robert A. Virtue, President and CEO:

-Despite some encouraging individual projects, we cannot predict how long the underlying challenges facing our market will persist.
-For this reason, we instituted the previously discussed early retirement program and other cost-saving initiatives in an effort to return the Company to profitability at reduced sales volumes.
+We cannot predict how long the underlying challenges facing our market will persist.
+For this reason, we continue to evaluate cost-saving initiatives in an effort to return the Company to profitability at reduced sales volumes.
 As discussed in prior communications, longer-term underlying demographic trends remain favorable.
-Annual births in the U.S. are now slightly above their average of 4 million during each of the 19 years of the famed "Baby Boom" (1945-1964).
-Despite this favorable demographic trend, funding for education and educational furniture and equipment will likely be constrained until tax receipts recover and structural spending challenges are resolved as demand for our furniture depends on the health of the entire public section, including federal, state and especially municipal agencies.
-We support the general consensus that education is the most positive response to our country's current challenges and look forward to supplying America's schools with 21st century furniture and equipment solutions.
+Annual births in the U.S. are now near 4 million per year, about the same as during the years of the famed "Baby Boom" (1945-1964).
+Nonetheless, funding for education and educational furniture and equipment will likely be constrained until spending priorities and structural budget challenges are resolved.
+We support the general consensus that education is the most positive response to our country's current challenges and look forward to supplying America's schools with 21st Century furniture and equipment solutions.

 This news release contains "forward-looking statements" as defined by the Private Securities Litigation Reform Act of 1995.
-These statements include, but are not limited to, statements regarding: business strategies; market demand and product development; economic conditions; the educational furniture industry; international markets; product sourcing; state and municipal bond funding; the addition and development of multi-channel distribution partners; sustainability initiatives; pricing; and seasonality.
+These statements include, but are not limited to, statements regarding: business strategies; market demand and product development; economic conditions; the educational furniture industry; international markets; product sourcing; raw material costs; state and municipal bond funding; order rates; shipments; cost control initiatives; operating efficiencies; supply chains; the Company's domestic factories; new school construction and seasonality.
 Forward-looking statements are based on current expectations and beliefs about future events or circumstances, and you should not place undue reliance on these statements.
 Such statements involve known and unknown risks, uncertainties, assumptions and other factors, many of which are out of our control and difficult to forecast.
 These factors may cause actual results to differ materially from those which are anticipated.
-Such factors include, but are not limited to: changes in general economic conditions including raw material, energy and freight costs; state and municipal bond funding; state, local and municipal tax receipts; the seasonality of our markets; the markets for school and office furniture generally; the specific markets and customers with which we conduct our principal business; and the competitive landscape, including responses of our competitors to changes in our prices.
-See our Annual Report on Form 10-K for the year ended January 31, 2012, and other materials filed with the Securities and Exchange Commission for a further description of these and other risks and uncertainties applicable to our business.
+Such factors include, but are not limited to: changes in general economic conditions including raw material, energy and freight costs; state and municipal bond funding; state, local and municipal tax receipts; the seasonality of our markets; the markets for school and office furniture generally; the specific markets and customers with which we conduct our principal business; our ability to access cash under our credit facility; and the competitive landscape, including responses of our competitors to changes in our prices.
+See our Annual Report on Form 10-K for the year ended January 31, 2014, and other materials filed with the Securities and Exchange Commission for a further description of these and other risks and uncertainties applicable to our business.
 We assume no, and hereby disclaim any, obligation to update any of our forward-looking statements.
 We nonetheless reserve the right to make such updates from time to time by press release, periodic reports or other methods of public disclosure without the need for specific reference to this press release.
 No such update shall be deemed to indicate that other statements which are not addressed by such an update remain correct or create an obligation to provide any other updates.

 Have something to say?
 Share your thoughts with us in the comments below.